 That somewhat depends on how you are feeling and whether you want to play it safe.
 If you’re experiencing symptoms like a headache, balance problems, foggy thinking, emotional changes, blurred vision, memory loss, or other issues, it is likely that you have a concussion.
 Working with the right treatment team sooner rather than later can reduce your odds of developing long-term symptoms.

 If you choose to wait to see a doctor, keep track of how long it’s been since the injury.
-If your post-concussion symptoms haven’t resolved after three months or you notice rapidly worsening symptoms, contact our team for a free consultation.
+If your post-concussion symptoms haven’t resolved after three months or you notice rapidly worsening symptoms, contact our team for a consultation.
 We’d be happy to advise you on next-steps so you can start feeling better again.

 Types of Head Injury Doctors